EnricoMoreno/Projects/README.md

 # Projects
 Projects made.
-They can be either blockouts or complete projects (specified in each upload).
+They can be either blockouts or completed projects.